This post was originally written and posted in July 2017 and updated in Sept 2022

 During the entire 25 years (since 1992) which we have been living in California, we have never took Interstate 5, all the way up North to the Trinity Alps of the Cascade mountain range, extending from southern British Columbia through Washington and Oregon to Northern California. until this 4th of July/2017

-Instead of the customary gathering and hosting our friends, who all took off this holiday to other far destinations, we gave up on spectating our famous East coast style traditional township's parade, and spontaneously ventured off to explore the mountainous Cyprus and Pine forested terrain of northern Ca.
+4th of July holiday, to other far destinations, we gave up on spectating our famous East coast style traditional township's parade, and spontaneously ventured off to explore the mountainous Cyprus and Pine forested terrain of northern Ca.

 Visiting Mt.
 Shasta and Mt Lassen National Parks was our destination.
-Situated only 4 driving hours away from the Bay area this majestic wooded range
+Situated only 4 hours drive, away from the Bay area, this majestic wooded range

-The country’s second largest water Dam -Shasta Dam was magnificently erected on the way here, in a record time, during the big depression of the 1930 by public work, and for the people, rescuing many from hunger and poverty.
+Located at the north end of the Sacramento Valley the country’s second largest water Dam -Shasta Dam was magnificently erected on the way here, in a record time, during the big depression of the 1930 by public work, and for the people, rescuing many from hunger and poverty.

 This mega project has been providing since hydraulic center which lights up the entire city of SF, as well as plenty of irrigation water for the orchards and agriculture crops growing in abundance, at the vast semi dessert central Valleys' farm.